 So, let’s get started…

-OpenRefine Tutorial (approximate Duration 45 minutes)
+OpenRefine Tutorial #1 (approximate Duration 30 minutes)

 - Once downloaded, execute the installer and it will guide you through the process.
 The end result will be a new application icon on your system that looks like any other application.
 You can click on the icon to launch OpenRefine.

 If you open your web browser and direct it to this we will see something a little more promising:

 - This is our window on the OpenRefine service, listing existing projects and offering you the opportunity to create new ones (i.e. datasets that you want to explore and manipulate).

-- OpenRefine then imports the file – noting that it is stored locally on your own machine:
+- OpenRefine then imports the file – noting that it is stored locally on your own machine.

 - What we then see is our dataset presented in all its glory:

-- From this screen we get some immediate feedback about the size of the file and what it contains.
-Let’s take a look at the headers, and summaries.
+- From this screen, we get some immediate feedback about the size of the file and what it contains.
+Let’s take a look at the headers and summaries.

-- There are actually 14,805 distinct categories listed.
-We can choose a category and OpenRefine will ‘filter’ the dataset to show us just those records with that define category.
-With a subset selected I can conduct in cell editing if I wished.
+- To narrow down the group we are working with we can select the brewery name we suspect is misspelled and OpenRefine will give us a subset.
+With a subset selected you can conduct in cell editing by clicking the small edit icon that appears.
 Note that the little edit button appears when you hover over a cell.
 This is good for quick edits but would get laborious for extensive ones: